Kobzol/hardware-effects/write-combining/README.md

 Example:
 ```
+# creates 6 arrays, first writes to all elements of array 0, then writes to all elements of array 1 etc.
+write-combining 6 1

-# creates 6 arrays, first writes to all elements of arrays 0,1,2 and then writes to all elements of arrays 3,4,5
+# creates 6 arrays, first writes to all elements of arrays 0,1,2, then writes to all elements of arrays 3,4,5
 write-combining 6 3

 # creates 6 array, writes to all elements of arrays 0,1,2,3,4,5
 write-combining 6 6
 ```

+It is a bit hard to create a demonstration of this effect, but I'm confident that this program's slowdown can be explained by it.
+On my computer `count 6, increment 3` is consistently faster than `count 6, increment 6` on my CPU even though it has more LLC and L1i cache misses (measured by `perf stat`, YMMV).
+The effect depends on the number of write combine buffers in your CPU, common number is somewhere between 4 and 10.
+I suggest trying combinations `6/3, 6/6, 8/4, 8/8` and so on.

 You can use the provided `benchmark.py` script to test various `array-count/write-increment` combinations and plot their relative speeds.